robertfeldt/feldtruby/README.md

 =========
 Robert Feldt's Common Ruby Code lib.
 I will gradually collect the many generally useful Ruby tidbits I have laying around and clean them up into here.
 Don't want to rewrite these things again and again...
 So far this collects a number of generally useful additions to the standard Ruby classes/libs and then includes a simple optimization framework (FeldtRuby::Optimize).

+Note that good documentation is not really a focus here.
+As things mature in here I will move logically unique/separate sets of functionality into separate Ruby libs/gems of useful code.
+At that point there will be more focus on documentation.

 email: robert.feldt ((a)) gmail.com

 Contents
 --------

+### Statistics
+  Cluster linkage metrics
+  Access to R from Ruby (extends existing lib so that you can more easily transfer complex objects back to Ruby) ...

 ### Time
 	Time.timestamp()    				# Get a timestamp string back with the current time